Galygious/GalyPalCalc/README.md

 This will launch the graphical interface where you can interactively configure and optimize your Pal setups.

 ## Upcoming Documentation:
-We will provide detailed documentation on how to fully utilize GalyPalCalc UI tomorrow.
+I will provide detailed documentation on how to fully utilize GalyPalCalc UI tomorrow.
 This comprehensive guide will include step-by-step instructions and tips to enhance your user experience.

 Your feedback on this new UI version is invaluable.
-We look forward to hearing about your experiences and suggestions for further improvements.
+I look forward to hearing about your experiences and suggestions for further improvements.
 Try out GalyPalCalc UI and take your Palworld gaming to the next level!